When we published the medical-vocational rules, we made assumptions about the combinations

 we use when evaluating claimants filing for disability.
 Some of those assumptions

-were that claimants who were illiterate or unable to communicate in English would
+were that claimants who were illiterate would not have skilled or semiskilled past

 Because of those assumptions, we have no rules: